Active Duty Military Education Online

 Q: I am in the Guard.
 Can I receive my Tuition Assistance and my GI Bill at the same time?

 A: Yes.
 But make sure to research this before you do it because in some cases it may be better to use them separately.
-Any member of the Colorado National Guard is eligible for state tuition assistance, up to 100% tuition paid at any CO state-funded school depending on funding available.
+Any member of the Colorado National Guard is eligible for state tuition assistance, up to 100% tuition paid at any Colorado state-funded school depending on funding available.
 State funding can be used in conjunction with Federal Tuition Assistance.
 Deadlines:

 - Spring Semester – Dec.
 1.